faesel/gatsby-techblog-starter/README.md

 # Introduction

 This is a tech blog template built with Gatsby, Contentful and Disqus.
-Its free to use for anyone, and really easy to configure.
+Its free to use for anyone this includes all costs aside from a custom domain (which is optional), and really easy to configure.
 Check it out here [faesel.com](https://www.faesel.com/blog/gatsby-tech-blog-starter).

+The aim of this project is to encourage developers to move away from 'paid for' blogging services that limit readership with subscription models, and truly become owners of their words.

 ## 🏃‍♂️ Running